 At Change Healthcare, we collaborate with policymakers, our customers and industry experts to inspire a better healthcare system and accelerate the journey to value-based healthcare.

 Reducing the Costs of Healthcare.
-Change will always be a constant in healthcare.
 We are committed to helping our customers deliver better care and realize improved outcomes.
-We help customers operate more efficiently and effectively, including optimizing their participation in value-based care models.
+We help payers and providers process clean claims, improve denial and appeals management, optimize revenue performance, improve payment accuracy, and facilitate value-based care.

 Improving Quality Outcomes.
-This is a critical time for healthcare in the U.S. Payers, providers, and policymakers alike recognize the importance of the shift to value-based care.
-Through a combination of analytic tools and care coordination services, we help providers reach their patient populations to improve outcomes and enhance the patient experience.
+Payers, providers, and policymakers alike recognize the importance of the shift to value-based care.
+Through a combination of analytic tools and care coordination services, we help providers reach their patient populations to improve outcomes and enhance the patient experience, both in-person and virtually.

 We actively engage with key organizations at both the federal and state levels who are leading industry efforts to help create a more efficient and collaborative healthcare system.
 These organizations include: Healthcare Leadership Council, Confidentiality Coalition, eHealth Initiative®, National Conference of State Legislators, and Future of Privacy Forum.